Partitions

 The partition can optionally be configured when it is created to require authorization for the use of the keys, in which case the authorization is done locally in the HSM via a set of cards in an M of N scheme.
 With this configuration activated, the partition has three possible states:

-3. associated and authorized.
+3. authorized.

-As soon as the partition is created, it will be in the unassociated state, which means that it has not yet been linked to a set of cards in an M of N scheme.
+As soon as the partition is created, it will be in the initial state, which means that it has not yet been linked to a set of cards in an M of N scheme.
 Once the partition has been linked to a set of cards and is in the associated state, it can be authorized for encryption operations with the keys in the partition, leaving it in the authorized state.
-Keys can be generated in the partition in the unassociated and associated states, but they can only be used for encryption effectively when the partition is in the authorized state, and as long as it remains in this state, new keys cannot be created and existing keys cannot be removed.
+Keys can be generated in the partition in the initial and associated states, but they can only be used for encryption effectively when the partition is in the authorized state, and as long as it remains in this state, new keys cannot be created and existing keys cannot be removed.

 In addition to the states, there is an ACL (Access Control List), which defines the actions allowed with the keys: creation, reading (for use in cryptographic operations), destruction, locking and the destruction of the partition itself (along with all the keys it contains).